diojin/mockingjay/docs/Scala for the Impatient -- digest.md

 ```scala
 def count(p: (Char) => Boolean) : Int
 ```
 You supply a function, often in a very compact notation, when you call the method.
-As an example, the call s.count(_.isUpper) counts the number of uppercase characters.
+As an example, the call **s.count(_.isUpper)** counts the number of uppercase characters.

+Control Structures and Functions
+---

 You will encounter a fundamental difference between Scala and other programming languages.
 In Java or C++, we differentiate between expressions (such as 3 + 4) and statements (for example, an if statement).
 An expression has a value; a statement carries out an action.
 In Scala, almost all constructs have values.
 Here are the highlights of this chapter: